#visa

 Artist Visa - Summary

-• The Artist visa can be sponsored or used for self-sponsorship, although the latter is more difficult.
-You will need to submit contracts and purchase orders to show that you will have enough income in the coming year(s).
+• The Artist Visa can be either employer-sponsored or self-sponsored, although self-sponsorship is generally more difficult.
+In both cases, you have to provide contracts or purchase orders to show that you will have sufficient income from your artistic activities in the coming years.

-• The processing time for the Artist Visa can vary from 1 to 3 months and has been getting longer these days (as of July 20th, 2024).
+• The processing time for the Artist Visa can vary from 3 to 4 months (as of November 9th, 2025).

 Applying for an Artist Visa: Hypothetical Cases